osbornroxas02/Code-Quizer/README.md

 ![ReadMe Image](https://github.com/osbornroxas02/Code-Quizzer/blob/main/Screen%20Shot%202020-10-07%20at%201.08.23%20AM.png)

-At teh end itll give you a score rating.
+At the end it'll give your a score rating.
 Try it with friends to compare scores.

 ---